 Winter is here, and like everyone else we are digging out our bobble hats and fluffy scarfs and bracing ourselves for a chilly few months.
 But in February, not content with enduring a Scottish winter, a team of five ladies from Brodies – including myself – will be taking on a 70km trek into the Arctic Circle in aid of charity; in temperatures as low as -30ºC!

-We’ll fly into Rovaneimi, Finland on 8 February and spend a day acclimatising to the environment, as well as practicing pulling our kit on a pulk (no huskies for us!).
+We’ll fly into Rovaneimi, Finland on 8 February we grabbed our backpacks and each our cozy heated jacket then spend a day acclimatising to the environment, as well as practicing pulling our kit on a pulk (no huskies for us!).
 From there we will begin our expedition, trekking 28km on day one over snow-covered hills and across frozen rivers before setting up camp for the night.
 For dinner we’ll be eating some local delicacies before settling down in our tents and polar sleeping bags.

 Day two will take us 23km further into the beautiful snowy wilderness.
 If it has been snowing a lot and the ground is too soft we’ll have to use snow shoes.
 Our final day of trekking will involve crossing the Arctic Circle before reaching the end of our journey – and a mug of Finnish Glögi to warm us up.
 After we have thawed out we will hopefully return home with all of our fingers and toes intact!